 No Impact.
-As discussed in 'Biological Setting' above, on-site waters, as contained in irrigation canals within and near the Solar Blue Project site and access corridor, appear not to meet the jurisdictional requirements of the USACE as Waters of the United States.
-However, only the USACE can make a jurisdictional determination.
-The construction of the Solar Blue Project and access corridor is not planned or expected to encroach upon or physically alter any on-site or off-site canals.
+As discussed in 'Biological Setting' above, there are no "Waters of the U.S." within or adjacent to the Chestnut Solar Project site.
 Because the project would avoid potential Waters of the U.S. and federally protected wetlands, potential project impacts would be less-than-significant.